Graduate Courses

-*Miami undergraduate students* who have earned 64 or more credit hours, are entering at least their 3rd year, and have a GPA of 3.0 or above may request permission from the Miami University Graduate School to enroll in graduate-level classes.
+*Miami undergraduate students* who have attained junior or senior standing and have a GPA of 3.0 or above may request permission from the Miami University Graduate School to enroll in graduate-level classes.
 Once approval is granted, an undergraduate student can apply to Earth Expeditions by January 28.
 Although acceptance into individual courses is not guaranteed, we try to place successful applicants in preferred locations whenever possible.
 Students will be notified of course placement by March 15.

 Project Dragonfly students hike down the Red Mountain on the Baja Earth Expedition.